-Whether you’re gathered around a campfire, collected in front of a brazier in winter or having a BBQ in the summertime, being sociable is as important as the food.
-The ideal meal is going to be quick to prepare and involve minimal mess, but still taste great.
-I decided to turn to my larder for inspiration.
-My easy store cupboard vegetable paella ticks all the boxes, a one pan dish that’s also served in its cookware and it’s ideal for sharing with family and friends.
-While you can use an oven to make a vegetable paella, preparing slow food outdoors, especially over fire, is an opportunity to create an extra special experience when gathering with loved ones.
+Whether you’re gathered around a campfire, collected in front of a brazier in winter or having a backyard BBQ in summertime, being sociable is as important as the food.
+The ideal meal is going to be quick to prepare, involve minimal mess, but still taste great.
+My easy store cupboard vegetable paella ticks all the boxes, a one pan dish that’s also served in its cookware, and it’s made for sharing with family and friends.
+While you can use an oven to make a paella, preparing slow food outdoors over fire, is an opportunity to create an extra special experience.

 Paella originated in the fields of Valencia, agricultural workers would add foraged ingredients to the paerella (paella pan) with rice.
 Rather than foraging in fields (which you could also do too), select from your favourite store cupboard staples and use this vegetable paella recipe as a template.
 While a good flavoured stock is central to creating a great flavoured rice, consider the taste, texture and even colours of your vegetable selection which will decorate the top of your finished paella.

 Easy Store Cupboard Vegetable Paella